LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 A text snapshot of the complete in-game help is in [InGameHelp.txt](InGameHelp.txt).

-Walk throughout a level with mouse or numeric keypad (left diagram below), or with its compact laptop replacement (middle) or the Vi editor keys (right) selectable in config.ui.ini.
+Walk throughout a level with mouse or numeric keypad (left diagram below) or the Vi editor keys (right) or with a compact laptop setup (middle) that requires enabling in config.ui.ini.
 Run until disturbed with Shift or Control.
 Go-to with LMB (left mouse button).
 Run collectively via S-LMB (holding Shift).

                7 8 9          7 8 9          y k u